lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-8.png)

 Now you will need to configure Docker desktop.
-Go to Settings and select Resources/WSl integration. make sure the sliders are set as follows to allow Docker to integrate to both the Ubuntu images.
+Go to Settings and select Resources/WSL integration.
+Make sure the sliders are set as follows to allow Docker to integrate to both the Ubuntu images.

 ![Alt text](/images/image-10.png)